 GOMO’s Foam tires vs. Air Tires

 In exchange for slightly less traction and no cushioning, the solid foam tires will never go flat.
-In conjunction with their plastic rims (we prefer metal, but plastic saves on costs and we concede that warped plastic rims are rare), the foam tires are lighter as the GOMO weighs only weighs 8.5 lb. as compared to the similarly sized Banana Bike GT (air tire model) that weighs 11.3 lb.
+In conjunction with their plastic rims (we prefer metal, but plastic saves on costs and we concede that warped plastic rims are rare), the foam tires are lighter as the GOMO weighs only weighs 8.5 lb.

 At 8.5 lb., the GOMO is heavier than the Banana Bike LT (foam tire model) which weighs 7.28 lb. and the Radio Flyer Glide & Go which weighs 6.8 lb.
 For most riders, we believe the added quality to the overall build of the bike (stronger frame, more precise fitting parts, etc.) are worth the added weight difference, but for really petite riders, the lighter Radio Flyer may be a better choice.